manojang/manojang/README.md

 # Hi there!
 It's my first time using GitHub, so I'm just getting started!
 ## What am I doing now?
-I'm currently working on program that balances chemical equations And I'm learning Python right now.
+I'm currently working on program that balances chemical equations \n And I'm learning Python right now.
 <!--
 **manojang/manojang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.